gcruzsolano/prep/sections/slack.md

 # Joining the Slack Chat Room

 **The chat room is the most important thing for you to remember from this class.** Everything else depends on it.
+If you forget how to get to it, go to the home page ([skilstak.io](http://skilstak.io)) and find your location.
+The chat room is linked from there.
 If you have questions about anything else, where something is, how to do it, if we are open, *everything* is in there. **Each chat room is private for your location and you can direct message anyone at the location including